WillFung7/WillFung7.github.io/_projects/2_linear_optics_measurements.md

 $$\gamma$$: Height of the ellipse\
 $$\epsilon$$: Area of the ellipse

-$$\epsilon$$ is not a twiss parameter, but an invariant containing all the twiss parameters.
+Changing the twiss parameters around shows that $$\beta$$ is not only changing the width, and that $$\alpha$$ is not only changing the tilt, but that is only what is generally done to the beam's phase space. $$\epsilon$$ is not a twiss parameter, but an invariant containing all the twiss parameters.
 This invariant describes the equation of an ellipse:

 $$\epsilon = \gamma x^2 + 2\alpha x x' + \beta x'^2 $$

 <hr />

 ## Twiss Plot
 This is an interactive plot of the twiss parameters in relationship to the phase space of the beam.
 The user can also choose between distribution types.

 <div id="twiss" style="width: 100%; max-width: 700px; height: 600px;"></div>